modrake/php72/README.md

 #PHP72

-This cookbook provides a simple customresource for installing php7.2 on AWS Linux 1.
+This cookbook provides a simple custom resource for installing php7.2 on AWS Linux 1, using epel and remi-repo.
 In order to use this you must include it in your recipe's metadata.

-To call the resource, use the "php72" resource.

 By default this resource installs only the php72-php-cli and php72-php-fpm packages.
 To install additional php packages, use the php_packages property